cmendesce/rainbow-znn-deployment/targets/default/stitch/README.md

 Extension:  Stitch scripts must have the extension ".s"; otherwise, the Adaptation Manager will not know to load it.

+# DoS Self-Protection approach using Rainbow

+To improve a system’s security, it is first necessary to develop a repertoire of countermeasures that can be applied in to the system.

 ## Tatics

+Tactics in Rainbow are specified through the Stitch adaptation language.
+Tactics require three parts to be specified: (1) the condition, which specifies when a tactic is applicable; (2) the action, which defines the script for making changes (to the model of ) the system; and (3) the effect, which specifies the expected effect that the tactic will have on the model.
+In keeping with closed-loop control conventions, when a tactic is executed in Rainbow, changes are not made directly to the model.
+Rainbow translates these operations into effectors that execute on the system.
+Gauges then update the model according to the changes they observe.

+These tatics are defined to

 #### Adding Capacity

 This tactic commissions a new replicated web